 Key Issues

-Lack of safe bathing water
+Lack of bathing water

 The denial of access to bathing prevents ducks from expressing their most natural behaviors - it prevents ducks from being able to be ducks in the most basic sense.